backstage/backstage/packages/techdocs-common/api-report.md

     register(protocol: RemoteProtocol, preparer: PreparerBase): void;
 }

-// Warning: (ae-missing-release-tag) "Publisher" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class Publisher {
-    // Warning: (ae-forgotten-export) The symbol "factoryOptions" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static fromConfig(config: Config, { logger, discovery }: factoryOptions_2): Promise<PublisherBase>;
 }

-// Warning: (ae-missing-release-tag) "PublisherBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface PublisherBase {
     docsRouter(): express.Handler;
     fetchTechDocsMetadata(entityName: EntityName): Promise<TechDocsMetadata>;
     hasDocsBeenGenerated(entityName: Entity): Promise<boolean>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (ae-forgotten-export) The symbol "PublishRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "PublishResponse" needs to be exported by the entry point index.d.ts publish(request: PublishRequest): Promise<PublishResponse>;
+    publish(request: PublishRequest): Promise<PublishResponse>;
 }

-// Warning: (ae-missing-release-tag) "PublisherType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type PublisherType = 'local' | 'googleGcs' | 'awsS3' | 'azureBlobStorage' | 'openStackSwift';

-// Warning: (ae-missing-release-tag) "RemoteProtocol" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type RemoteProtocol = 'url' | 'dir' | 'github' | 'gitlab' | 'file' | 'azure/api';

-// Warning: (ae-missing-release-tag) "TechdocsGenerator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class TechdocsGenerator implements GeneratorBase {
     constructor(logger: Logger, config: Config);